 - Unlike cable which uses wires, fixed wireless internet uses wireless radio signals.

 - Fixed wireless is a reliable, affordable, and in most cases much faster than DSL connections.

 Fixed point internet may be the only option available for those who are in a rural area, but that isn’t a bad thing.
-New fixed point internet services are high speed and reliable, as well as being available virtually anywhere.
+New fixed-point internet services are high speed and reliability, as well as being available virtually anywhere.
 From a consumer standpoint, it functions the same as any other internet service, even if the technology involved is different.
-For more information about fixed point internet, and are looking for the best rural internet service provider then contact Phoenix Internet today.
+Learn more information about fixed-point wireless internet, see if we can answer a question you may have here, and if you are looking for the best rural internet service provider then contact Phoenix Internet today.